The words “Mele Kalikimaka” are a phonetic translation of “Merry Christmas” when Westerners first brought the custom of Christmas to Hawaii.

 He was only 49 years old.

+Dick was the older brother of Lani McIntire.
 The two brothers joined the US Navy and reached the West coast.
+Soon they were performing together, and on their own.

 Dick McIntire achieved fame playing on California radio stations in the 1930s.
+His most famous trio originally featured his brother Lani and Danny Kua’ana.

 In Hollywood, Dick played in most of the Hawaiian-themed films of the time, while performing at many hotels and night clubs thoughout the country.
+He recorded over 300 records, backing many big stars who tried their hand at Hawaiian music.

 Today, we’ll celebrate the recorded legacy of Dick McIntire & his Harmony Hawaiians.